Bruce Dyer: International career

 Born in England, Dyer is of Jamaican and Montserratian descent.
 He gained 11 caps and scored four goals for the England under-21 team.
-He received a call-up to the Jamaica national team after this goalscoring form in the 1997–98 season, but he opted to turn them down to play wait for England.
+He received a call-up to the Jamaica national team after this goalscoring form in the 1997–98 season, but he opted to turn them down to wait for England.
 Later in his career, he represented Montserrat in a friendly game against Ashford Town in September 2007.

 Personal life

 Dyer was born in Ilford, London.

 Dyer is a Christian, which he, along with his wife Janine, claimed to help him carry on with his footballing career.